START National Online Training Series

 Each monthly pre-recorded training includes:

-University of New Hampshire CEUs (free of cost): Each pre-recorded presentation is eligible for 1 contact hour/0.1 UNH CEU per training & an additional 1 contact hour/0.1 UNH CEU for the Zoom group discussion
+University of New Hampshire CEUs (free): Each pre-recorded presentation is eligible for 1 contact hour/0.1 UNH CEU per training & an additional 1 contact hour/0.1 UNH CEU for active participation in the Zoom group discussion.